kmsull/VirtualVendingMachine/README.md

 ## Soda Lineup
-Product Name: Fizz
+-Product Name: Fizz
-Description: An effervescent fruity experience with hints of grape and coriander.
+-Description: An effervescent fruity experience with hints of grape and coriander.
-Cost: 1 dollar US
+-Cost: 1 dollar US
-Maximum Quantity available to vend: 100
+-Maximum Quantity available to vend: 100

-Product Name: Pop
+-Product Name: Pop
-Description: An explosion of flavor that will knock your socks off!
+-Description: An explosion of flavor that will knock your socks off!
-Cost: 1 dollar US
+-Cost: 1 dollar US

-Maximum Quantity available to Vend: 100
+-Maximum Quantity available to Vend: 100

-Product Name: Cola
+-Product Name: Cola
-Description: A basic no nonsense cola that is the perfect pick me up for any occasion.
+-Description: A basic no nonsense cola that is the perfect pick me up for any occasion.
-Cost: 1 dollar US
+-Cost: 1 dollar US
-Maximum Quantity available to vend: 200
+-Maximum Quantity available to vend: 200

-Product Name: Mega Pop
+-Product Name: Mega Pop
-Description: Not for the faint of heart.
-So flavorful and so invigorating, it should probably be illegal.
+-Description: Not for the faint of heart.
+So flavorful and so invigorating, it should probably be -illegal.
-Cost: 1 dollar US
+-Cost: 1 dollar US
-Maximum Quantity available to vend: 50
+-Maximum Quantity available to vend: 50